jdunkerley/jdunkerley/advent-of-code-2020-week-2.md

 Following Ned's demonstration for day 8, I chose to go macro-free for this one.
 First, I add a RecordID to the input data.
 Next using a multi-row formula tool, I concatenate the numbers together keeping the last 25 values in a string.
 This is then exploded into 25 rows for each RecordID.
 Then it is a case of following the same idea as day 1 and computing the difference missing and joining onto itself.
 Using a multi-row tool to identify the missing row (when the step goes up by more than 1) and then joining back to the input gives the missing value.

-For part 2, I first computed the running sum and then append the target value.
+For part 2, I first computed the running sum and then appended the target value.
 It is then easy to work out the missing value and join this to the set of running sums.
 This then creates the block of rows needed and using a summarise tool to pick the minimum and maximum before calculating the difference.

 One feature I used, in this case, was to hold the number of rows (25 for the real set, 5 for the test) as a workflow constant.
 It meant I could refer to it in all the formula and change in a single place as needed.